• Mental Health

 Catatonia has two main subtypes that differ in the symptoms produced:5

-• Excited catatonia is marked by sped up, bold, and erratic movements.
-Speech will become pressured, scattered, and disorganized.
+• Excited catatonia: is marked by sped up, bold, and erratic movements.
+Pressured speech is going to be scattered and disorganized.

 Symptoms of depression with catatonia can confuse even seasoned mental health experts, but fortunately, these serious symptoms will only present during periods of depression.
 By managing depression, a person can successfully manage catatonia.